HumaAltaf5/bright-bytes-food-api/README.md

 ### Database scripts
 - The database scripts required to interact with the database can be viewed in the [dbscripts](/src/main/resources/dbscripts) folder
+- The steps to set up the Database can be seen in the [DBSetUp.md](src/main/resources/dbscripts/DBSetUp.md) file

+### Extension
+- The DB has a collumn named allergens and endpoints to get meals that exclude allergens eg peanut can be added.
+- The API can also be extended to display vegan/keto etc meals.
+- The API can also be extended for users/food bloggers to contribute healthy meals and recipes.